minvws/nl-rdo-laravel-translation/README.md

 # Laravel Translation (nl-rdo-laravel-translation)

 This package provides an easy command for checking for missing translations in your Laravel application.
-This is not to be used in production.
+We recommend to only use this in development and not in production.

 ## Prerequisites